JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DSL.md

 }
 ```

 Unlike Insert or Update, none of the supporting databases allows a `WHERE` clause.
 Also, the constraints used to assess a violation are limited to the primary key and unique indexes, so there is no parameter for a custom key set.

-The values specified in the statement block will be used for the insert statement and any omitted columns are set to their default values, if applicable.
+The values specified in the statement block will be used for the insert statement, and any omitted columns are set to their default values, if applicable.

 <note>
 In the example above, if the original row was inserted with a user-defined <code>rating</code>, then <code>replace()</code> was executed with a block that omitted the <code>rating</code> column,